surister/cratedb-guide/docs/admin/troubleshooting/jcmd/docker.rst

 Notes
 =====

-On earlier versions of the CrateDB OCI image, you needed to use ``chroot`` to invoke the ``jcmd`` command inside the container.
+Previously, you needed to use a ``chroot`` command inside the container, in order to invoke the ``jcmd`` command properly.
 While this procedure still works, it is more convenient to use the ``--user`` option as outlined above.

+In case you need the old variant, we are displaying it below.

 .. code-block:: console